chromeos/chromeos.dev/pages/en/android-environment/deploying-apps.md

 ## Deploy from Chrome OS

-After enabling ADB debugging, you can load an Android app directly onto your Chrome OS device using one [Android Studio](#deploy-with-android-studio) or if you have an APK you can [load it using the Terminal.](#deploy-with-terminal)
+After enabling ADB debugging, you can load an Android app directly onto your Chrome OS device using [Android Studio](#deploy-with-android-studio) or if you have an APK you can [load it using the Terminal.](#deploy-with-terminal)

 ### Deploy with Android Studio